 Frameworks in this area suggest the elderly, given their susceptibility to COVID-19, should be vaccinated early on, however, vaccines are often only tested for 18 to 55-year-olds so if you’re going to give the vaccine to the elderly, this is definitely something to consider.
 If it doesn’t work, it could mean a huge waste of a very small resource.

 The vaccine should be directed to 20 to 40-year-olds as this group represents the majority of cases and this demographic are at the biggest risk of contracting the virus and adding to the spread.
-From an epidemiological perspective, if we only have 20% of the population we can vaccinate, particularly if it is not trialed for elderly then we should be targeting those who spread it.
+From an epidemiological perspective, if we only have 20% of the population we can vaccinate, particularly if it is not trialled for elderly then we should be targeting those who spread it.

 This is when it becomes critical to use data and technology to understand where these demographics live, to ensure the vaccine is distributed to the areas that need it the most.